The Pelagic Zone

 [Origin of the word: Gr.
 Meso - 'middle']

-In the mesopelagic zone there is no oonger enough light for photosynthesis, although some light still penetrates down here and provides enough light for hunting if you have good eyes.
-Many animals do vertikal migrations down to the mesopleagic to hide during the day.
-Then when the darkness of the night comes, it is safer again to migrate closer to the surface where there is generally more available food.
+In the mesopelagic zone there is no longer enough light for photosynthesis.
+The light that does penetrate can provides enough light for hunting if you have good eyes.
+Many animals do vertical migrations down to the mesopelagic to hide during the day.
+With the darkness of night, it is safer again to migrate closer to the surface where there is generally more available food.

-Many creatures that live in this zone are also transparent, which a good camoflague in this zone where there is barely enough light to see.
+Many creatures that live in this zone are also transparent, a good camouflage in this zone where there is barely enough light to see.
 Some animals here have also developed larger eyes to make best use of the limited light.

 Squids, nautilus shells and swordfish are a few species that can be found down here.